New Player Development Center, brainchild of Todd Whitting, ‘covers all the bases’

 Ten years and $10 million later, his “master plan,” as it came to be known by him and those around the team, is complete with the advent of Houston’s Player Development Center, essentially UH’s baseball headquarters.

-Inspired by Whitting’s travels to other facilities around the country and specially designed by he and operations director Traci Cauley “down to where every electrical outlet is,” the PDC is now fully operational.
+Inspired by Whitting’s travels to other facilities around the country and specially designed by him and operations director Traci Cauley “down to where every electrical outlet is,” the PDC is now fully operational.

 ‘Nothing but player development’